jestjs/jest/website/versioned_docs/version-25.1/CLI.md

 Activates notifications for test results.
 Good for when you don't want your consciousness to be able to focus on anything except JavaScript testing.

+**Beware:** Jest uses [node-notifier](https://github.com/mikaelbr/node-notifier) to display desktop notifications.
+On Windows, it creates a new start menu entry on the first use and not display the notification.
+Notifications will be properly displayed on subsequent runs

 ### `--onlyChanged`

 Alias: `-o`.
 Attempts to identify which tests to run based on which files have changed in the current repository.
 Only works if you're running tests in a git/hg repository at the moment and requires a static dependency graph (ie. no dynamic requires).